-- Highly integrated and configurable QAM mappers, interpolators, and upconverters for direct synthesis of 1 to 4 DOCSIS or DVB compatible channels in a block.
+- Highly integrated and configurable QAM mappers, interpolators, and upconverters for direct synthesis of one to four DOCSIS- or DVB-C-compatible channels in a block.

 - Low noise and intermodulation distortion (IMD) performance enable high quality synthesis of signals up to 1 GHz.

-- Flexible data interface supports LVDS for outstanding SFDR or CMOS input data for less demanding applications.
+- Flexible data interface supports LVDS for improved SFDR or CMOS input data for less demanding applications.

-- Interface is configurable from 4-bit nibbles to 32-bit words and can run at up to 150 MHz CMOS or 150 MHz LVDS DDR.
+- Interface is configurable from 4-bit nibbles to 32-bit words and can run at up to 150 MHz CMOS or 150 MHz LVDS double data rate (DDR).

 - Manufactured on a CMOS process, the AD9789 uses a proprietary switching technique that enhances dynamic performance.